 This National Historic Site is located atop Cap Diamant in Old Québec.
-Its walls enclose 300 years of history from the New France period until today.
-Known as "the Gibraltar of the Americas" on account of its strategic location, the Citadelle has the star-shaped form characteristic of Vauban fortifications.
-Spectacular views of the city and the St. Lawrence River.
+Its walls enclose 300 years of history from the New France period to today.
+Known as "the Gibraltar of the Americas" on account of its strategic location, the Citadel has the star-shaped form characteristic of Vauban fortifications.
+Breathtaking view of the city and the St. Lawrence River.
 Guided tours year-round.
-Fees include the access to the museum’s exhibits and in summer, Changing of the Guard and Beating of the Retreat ceremonies.
-Night visits in summer and fall.
+Admission fee includes access to the museum exhibits and, in the summer, to the Changing of the Guard and Beating of the Retreat ceremonies.

 Hours: Open year-round.
 May to October: 9 a.m. to 5 p.m.
 November to April: 10 a.m. to 4 p.m.

 Changing of the Guard: June 24 to September 4, daily at 10 a.m.
 Beating of the Retreat: Wednesdays of July and August at 5 p.m.